Bus lanes and bus-only streets

 Priority for buses

 A bus lane is a lane restricted to buses (and cycles, motorcycles and permitted taxis where indicated by the signs) on certain days and times.
-It is generally used to provide priority for public transport that would otherwise be held up by traffic congestion.

 The benefits of bus lanes are that they: